 An app is an abbreviated term for an application (or computer program if you are old school).
 Their modern purpose is to enable your access to services such as e-mail and social media, available on the Internet.

 Apps either come pre-installed on your tablet or mobile, or are available from mobile app stores (more on these later).

 Tablet devices such as the iPad come with software such as the Safari web browser and an e-mail client already installed.
 To access Facebook or an entertainment app such as Netflix, you need to download these from the App stores available for your device.

-In some cases you are able to delete or uninstall apps shipped with your iPadOS or Android device, but not all.
+In some cases you can delete or uninstall apps shipped with your iPadOS or Android device, but not all.
 Some are integrated in to the operating system and cannot be uninstalled.

 Free applications usually come with restricted access to advanced features.
 For example, the MyFitnessPal app is free, but includes a premium subscription options that unlocks features such as access to fitness plans, workout routines and recipes.

 Almost all free apps, or their free features, include advertisements, or ads.
 These can pop up on your screen at random times, or appear within a news feed, for example.

 'Free-to-play' mobile games come with features called 'micro purchases', or micro transactions.
 This is where you purchase access to different game levels, or buy extra armour, or lives for your character (or avatar).

 It is also worth noting that the majority of modern apps require some form of online connectivity to work properly.
 You will lose out on the benefits is for whatever reason you do not have a working Internet connection.